rekendahl/dotfiles/README.md

 Next I install [iTerm2][iterm2].
 It's better terminal emulator then the built-in `terminal` and is easier to skin.
-I configure iterm2 in two ways: first I create two configurations for the [Solarized][solarized] dark & light colorschemes and then I change the font to `Source Code Pro for Powerline`.
+I configure iterm2 in two ways: first I create two configurations for the [Solarized][solarized] dark & light color schemes and then I change the font to `Source Code Pro for Powerline`.

 If you haven't checked out [Solarized][solarized] before I highly recommend you do so.
 It's a subtle but great color scheme for programming.
-Not as flashy as some but the contrast is just right for exented use and I find that I never grow bored with the looks.
+Not as flashy as some but the contrast is just right for extended use and I find that I never grow bored with the looks.
 I switch between using the dark and light theme with a slight preference for the dark version.

 To configure iTerm2 for solarized I do the following:

-* Create two Profiles for Solarized dark & light by going into `Settings->Profiles` and clicking the `+` sign.
+* Create two profiles for Solarized dark & light by going into `Settings->Profiles` and clicking the `+` sign.
 * Download the Solarized iTerm2 profiles from their [GitHub Repository](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized).  *Note!* that I download the files through the web browser and *don't* do a clone
-* For each Profile click the `Colors` tab and then `Load Presets` and import the download Profiles.
+* For each profile click the `Colors` tab and then `Load Presets` and import the download profiles.
 * I set the default profile to be dark.

 There are many great fonts for programming but the one I currently like is [Source Code Pro][sourcecodepro] from Adobe.
 It's an open-source font and free to use.
 Now I use some VIM/TMUX plug-ins that require special characters to be present.
-Luckily Source Code Pro has been pathched to include these.
+Luckily Source Code Pro has been patched to include these.
 So I download/install the fonts [from here] (https://github.com/Lokaltog/powerline-fonts/tree/master/SourceCodePro).
 Once installed I configure iterm2 to use Source Code Pro (for Powerline) and 12 or